Remember about the Gas – Do not buy Russian goods!

 "Remember about the Gas – Do not buy Russian goods!" (Пам'ятай про газ – не купуй російських товарів!) was a nonviolent resistance social boycott of Russian goods in Ukraine that arose as a reaction to political pressure of the Russian Federation on Ukraine in the gas conflict of 2005–2006.
-The campaign started in December 2005, probably by putting up flyers by unknown activists in Kropyvnytskyi (Kirovohrad in 2005).
-After publicity, this idea had been taken by other social and political organizations.
-Active actions were continued in this campaign, mainly in the gas conflict of 2005–2006 and 2008–2009 between Ukraine and the Russian Federation.
+The campaign started in December 2005, most likely with flyers posted by unknown activists in Kropyvnytskyi (Kirovohrad in 2005).
+After gaining publicity, this idea was adopted by other social and political organizations.
+The campaign remained active during the gas conflict of 2005–2006 and 2008–2009 between Ukraine and the Russian Federation.

 Course of events

 2005

-December 2005, unknown activists in Kropyvnytskyi handed around leaflets with the words "Remember about the gas", "Do not buy Russian goods" and the image of Gas pipe at the height of the Gas conflict between Russia and Ukraine.
-News about it was published by the online newspaper "Ves' Kirovohrad".
-On December 22, and the next few days the news had been reposted by several publications.
-On December 22 the news appeared on the website "Maidan" by activists of Alliance "Maidan".
-On the December 23 the news with calling for a boycott of Russian goods, printing, distributing leaflets, and stickers, sending messages and emails from E-mail with such appeals had been appeared on website "Maidan".
-According to activists, on December 24, the news had been reporting Ukrainian news sites and later Russian, then the campaign had gained publicity a popularity.
+In December 2005, unknown activists in Kropyvnytskyi handed out leaflets with the words "Remember about the gas", "Do not buy Russian goods" and the image of a gas pipe at the height of the gas conflict between Russia and Ukraine.
+News about the leaflets was published by the online newspaper "Ves' Kirovohrad".
+On December 22, and the next few days the news item was repeated by several publications.
+On December 22 the leaflet campaign appeared on the website "Maidan" by activists of Alliance "Maidan".
+On December 23 the news item called for a boycott of Russian goods.
+It also called for printing and distributing leaflets and stickers.
+And to send messages and emails of the appeals that were on the website "Maidan".
+According to activists, on December 24, Ukrainian news sites and later Russian ones reported on it, after which the campaign gained publicity.

 2006

-On 4 January 2006, in Rivne social movement "Pure Ukraine" and the party People's Union "Our Ukraine" presented nationwide initiative "Blackmail – no!
+On 4 January 2006, in Rivne social movement "Pure Ukraine" and the party People's Union "Our Ukraine" presented a nationwide campaign "Blackmail – no!
 Independence – yes!"
 Among other things, the launch of the first nationwide boycott of Russian goods was announced at a press conference.

-On 4 January 2006, in Kyiv on Khreschatyk street activists held the first event calling not buy Russian.
-Young people was supported by singer Maria Burmaka.
+On 4 January 2006, in Kyiv on Khreschatyk street activists held the first event calling not to buy Russian goods.
+These young people were supported by singer Maria Burmaka.

 In early January 2006, "Ukrainian National Assembly" called for a boycott of Russian goods.

 2009

-On 1 January 2009, Russian Federation had stopped supplying natural gas to Ukraine's during the new Ukrainian-Russian gas conflict.
-Gas transit pipeline was completely blocked.
-That same evening, activists of the Alliance "Maidan" spread through the Internet call for a boycott of Russian goods, recalling the experience of the campaign in 2005–2006.
-Actions of the Russian authorities to Ukraine gas were called racketeering: "Once more in the early days of the New Year Moscow and its "Gazprom" started gas racket against Ukraine.
-But every Ukrainian has also leverage on an aggressive neighbor, NOT CONSUME ITS OUTPUT!"
+On 1 January 2009, the Russian Federation stopped supplying natural gas to Ukraine during the new Ukrainian-Russian gas conflict.
+The gas transit pipeline was completely blocked.
+That same evening, activists of the Alliance "Maidan" spread through the Internet a call for a boycott of Russian goods, echoing the campaign in 2005–2006.
+The Russian authorities actions regarding the Ukraine gas was called racketeering: "Once more in the early days of the New Year Moscow and its "Gazprom" started gas racketeeting against Ukraine.
+But every Ukrainian has also leverage on an aggressive neighbor, DON'T CONSUME ITS OUTPUT!"

-In January 2009, the idea was picked up by several social media.
-In particular, it was called to a boycott of Russian goods during the action against Russia's policy towards Ukraine in Kyiv and Lviv.
+In January 2009, the idea was picked up by several social media outlets.
+In particular, it called for a boycott of Russian goods because of Russia's policy towards Ukraine in Kyiv and Lviv.